beckym223/manual_work/E6_long_edited.md

 and the rate of graduation increased.
 A start- ing rate of 4 percent on the first $5,000 of taxable income rising to 48 percent on tax-
-47To avoid the old community property problem,
-(see Pechman, 1987b, pp. 102-7) the brackets in the rate schedules for married couples filing separate re- turns would be one-half the size of the brackets for single people.
-48Exemptions and the standard deduction would re- main the same as in 1989, that is, exemptions would be
-$2,000 per capita and the standard deduction would be
-$3,100 for single persons, $4,550 for heads of house- holds, and $5,200 for married couples, all adjusted for  inflation.

 ### ---Economics-1990-0-16.txt---
-TABLE 7-COMPARISON OF TAX RATES UNDER THE TAX REFORM ACT OF 1986  AND UNDER TWO COMPREHENSIVE INCOME TAXES, 1990 Tax Reform Act of 1986a Comprehensive Income Taxb Taxable Rate Taxable Rate (percent)C
-Income (percent) Income Plan I Plan II
-$0-$32,400 15 $0-$5,000 7 4
-32,400-78,400 28 5,000-10,000 10 8
-78,400-208,560d 33 10,000-20,000 15 14
-208,560 and over 28 20,000-35,000 18 14
-35,000-70,000 26 23
-70,000-100,000 26 24
-100,000-150,000 26 29
-150,000-250,000 26 33
-250,000 and over 26 48
-aFor a married couple with two dependents.
-Separate rate schedules apply to single persons and heads of household.
-Applies to all taxpayers, regardless of marital and family status.
-CPlan I maintains present progressivity of the federal income tax at 1990 levels; Plan  II restores progressivity of the federal tax system as a whole to levels prevailing in 1977.
-Plan II provides a refundable earned income credit of 14 percent (up to $1,000) to all earners and increases the credit by 4 percentage points for each person in the tax unit above one (with a phaseout between $10,000 and $20,000 of adjusted gross income). dRange within which the 13-percentage point reduction in the first bracket is phased out.
-Top limit of the range increases or decreases by $11,480 for each personal exemption.
-TABLE 8-EFFECTIVE FEDERAL INDIVIDUAL INCOME TAX RATES UNDER THE TAX REFORM ACT OF 1986 AND UNDER Two COMPREHENSIVE  INCOME TAXES, 1990a Percent
-Population Tax Reform Act Comprehensive Income Taxc Percentileb of 1986 Plan I Plan II
-Ist Deciled -0.9 -0.4 -1.3
-2nd Decile 0.0 0.1 -0.8
-3rd Decile 1.9 2.0 0.7
-4th Decile 4.5 4.6 3.3
-5th Decile 6.2 6.2 5.0
-6th Decile 7.4 7.4 6.1
-7th Decile 8.4 8.5 7.0
-8th Decile 9.4 9.5 7.8
-9th Decile 11.1 10.9 9.1
-10th Decile 16.5 16.5 18.9
-Top 5 Percent 18.0 18.1 22.3
-Top 1 Percent 20.7 20.8 30.5
-All Decilesc 11.1 11.1 11.1
-Source: Congressional Budget Office.  aAssumes corporate income is borne by capital income.  bArrayed by comprehensive income, which includes all transfer payments, the employer share of payroll taxes, and the corporate income tax (allocated to capital income).
-C For tax rates under the two plans, see Table 7.  d Excludes families with zero or negative incomes.
-'Includes fanmilies w%ith zero or ncoative incomes.

 ### ---Economics-1990-0-17.txt---